SciML/CatalystNetworkAnalysis.jl/docs/src/Algorithms.md

 ### Uniqueness of Steady States
 This functionality is in the function `hasuniqueequilibria(rn)`.

 The uniqueness of steady states checks proceeds as follows.
 The function terminates every time a network is conclusively determined to have unique steady states or multi-stationarity.

 1. **Deficiency one and deficiency zero theorems**: a reaction network that satisfies the conditions of these two theorems will be guaranteed to have a unique steady state for every stoichiometric compatibility class.
 2. **Deficiency one and higher deficiency algorithm**: Both of these algorithms construct inequality systems that, if satsifiable, would indicate that a reaction network has the ability to admit multiple steady states in a given stoichiometric compatibility class.
 3. **Concordance**: This is a graph property that guarantees the uniqueness of steady states, since it guarantees that the species-formation rate function is injective.
 As a result, there is only one solution to $\frac{dc}{dt} = 0$.

 **In progress**:
-1. **Monotone systems theory**:
+1. **Monotone systems theory**
-2. **Degree theory**:
+2. **Degree theory**
-3. **Embedded multi-stationary networks**:
+3. **Embedded multi-stationary networks**

 Additionally, one might check the functions `iscomplexbalanced()` and `isdetailedbalanced()` implemented in the main Catalyst package, which work for kinetic systems.
 Both of these conditions are sufficient to guarantee that the reaction network will have unique steady states, *for that choice of parameters*, and that these steady states will be *asymptotically stable* within each stoichiometric compatibility class.

 Eventually the function will have further tooling to determine properties of the steady states.

 ### Number of Steady States
 Upper Bound
 It is known that the number of steady states that a polynomial ODE system can admit is bounded above by a quantity called the [mixed volume]().

 Bistability
 Bistability is a very important property of reaction networks, since switchlike behavior in biological networks is realized through bistability.
 The network analysis package.

 For further stability analysis, please see [this section]() of the main Catalyst documentation.

 ### Persistence
 A chemical reaction network is persistent if each species does not "die out" - that is, if the initial condition of the network has positive concentration in a given species, that species' concentration will never go to zero.

 It is not currently possible to conclusively determine persistence in every case.
 The approach used by this package checks the necessary and sufficient conditions outlined in this paper.
 Any persistent network will be.
 Note that it is currently a conjecture that any weakly reversible network will be persistent.

 ### Concentration Robustness
 A species in a reaction network has concentration robustness if its concentration in any steady state of the reaction network is the same.
 Species with this property will have the same concentration regardless of initial conditions or perturbations to the system.

 1. Deficiency results: these are very limited to deficiency one networks, in which robust species can be detected from the complex composition matrix.
 2. Algebraic results: this class of results relies on results from real algebraic geometry, in which concentration robustness is equivalent to finding basis elements of the form $(x_i - \alpha)$ for the steady state ideal.

 Like persistence, absolute concentration robustness currently cannot be detected conclusively in every case.